particle-iot/docs/src/content/reference/developer-tools/jtag.md

 - P1, Photon, E-Series, Electron (Gen 2, STM32F205): Chip erase is not recommended.
 You will lose all device settings including EEPROM settings, the prefix for the Photon/P1 Wi-Fi network printed on the box, and device keys.
 The device will not be able to connect to the cloud until the keys are updated in the cloud after chip erase.

-- P2, Photon 2 (RTL8721): **Do not chip erase the RTL872x under any circumstances!** Also do not flash anything to address 0 (prebootloader-mbr).
+- P2, Photon 2 (RTL8721) and M-SoM (RTL8722): **Do not chip erase the RTL872x under any circumstances!** Also do not flash anything to address 0 (prebootloader-mbr).
 The prebootloader-mbr is factory configured for your specific device with the private keys necessary for secure boot.
 If you erase or overwrite this portion of the flash you will not be able to program or use the device again.

 ## Particle Debugger with OpenOCD (via Particle Workbench)